sebapps/lifelens/README.md

 6. Lifestyle Factors

 And then feeds this all into ChatGPT-4o to predict the patient's life expectancy and also give them some tips to live longer.

+# Predictive accuracy
+Since it uses the advanced ChatGPT-4o LLM and utilizes the patient's age, gender and medical history, the accuracy should be very precise.

+# Potential impact
+LLM for Healthcare can greatly improve patients' outlooks, longevity and lifestyle.
+A patient that may not like the lifespan expectation that he or she sees, can modify their current situation or habits, hopefully increasing that number.